 - Cover your mouth or nose when you sneeze—but not with your hands, which can transfer the germs to other surfaces when you touch them.
 Use a tissue.
-If you don't have one, sneeze into your sleeve and wash the area or clothing as soon as possible.
+If you don't have one, sneeze (and cough) into your sleeve, and wash the area or clothing as soon as possible.

 How many of the ten suggestions do you follow to prevent viral infections?